D-Sketon/hexo-theme-reimu/README.en.md

 ##### Loading Icon

-v1.1.0 adds the `icon` configuration to the `preloader` configuration for custom icons.
-When the icon is empty, the default svg is used, which is inlined to ensure the loading speed of the first screen.
-You can fill in a link to customize the loading icon.
+v1.0.0 added `icon` configuration to `preloader` for customizing the loading icon.
+When icon is empty, it defaults to using inline SVG (ensuring first-screen loading speed).
+You can enter a link to customize the loading icon.

-Do not use too large icons to avoid affecting loading speed.
+It's not recommended to use oversized icons to avoid affecting loading speed.

 ```yaml
 preloader: